Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 1. Competitive Service

-The competitive service category includes lube, oil, & filter.
+The competitive service category includes lube, oil, and filter.
 This category is by far the most price sensitive service to your direct competitors.
 Because this is the basic service that customers require most frequently, it is essential that you provide a competitive price.
 Many shops promote additives or premium oils that provide added benefits and justify a higher oil change price.

 2. Maintenance Service

 Maintenance services include all other time and mileage based services.
-These services are still somewhat competitive but not as much as you may think.
+These services are still somewhat competitive, but not as much as you may think.
 In many carlines, customers are willing to pay a reasonable premium knowing they are receiving service with manufacturer certified technicians and OEM parts.
 Higher end carline customers are not as price sensitive.
-Most flush services provide additional warranties through the vendor if performed within specified mileages and thus can be priced at a premium.
+Most flush services provide additional warranties through the vendor if performed within specified mileages, and thus can be priced at a premium.

 3. Repair Service

 The repair sales category is where you may have the most opportunity to maximize profits.
 It is still worthwhile to understand the basic repair labor rates of your competitors.
-Again, understand that everything is competitive to some degree so moderation is the key.
+Again, understand that everything is competitive to some degree, so moderation is the key.
 OEM parts and OEM certified technicians are a big selling difference for repairs.
-Customers can easily understand that you are the experts or specialists and thus can relate to reasonably higher prices.
+Customers can easily understand that you are the experts or specialists, and thus can relate to reasonably higher prices.
 Because some simpler repairs may be competitive, a grid pricing structure is often a valuable way to remain competitive but maximize profits.

 In summary: